dgokul19/mvp-app/README.md

     - Express Js
     - Mongoose

+( Note: Due to Occational api access issue happened in the provided endpoint, I have worked on REST API using node server )

 ## Getting Started

 To run the application locally, You need to clone application in to your machine.